phil-mansfield/graph/README.md

 logarithm of `N` before reaching 1 or less. `log*(N)` is less than 5 for any `N` with less than 20,000 digits, so it is safe to treat these as constant factors for all sane purposes.

+Not all aspects are optimized as fully as they could be, but since this library is intended for monte carlo simulations (meaning that there has to be at least one call to a random number generator per edge in the graph), hyper-optimizing these routines is of limited utility.
+In its current form `Union` will run in less than half the time it takes to generate every edge.